fivestars-os/aladdin/docs/create_aladdin_configuration.md

 export IMAGE=
 ```

 Most these variables are just used by kops when creating the cluster, which is wrapped by aladdin.
 If you need more info, check [here](https://github.com/kubernetes/kops/blob/master/docs/cli/kops_create_cluster.md).
-Note that the env.sh in your minikube folder will be mostly empty since you are not actually creating a cluster in that scenario.
+Note that the env.sh in your LOCAL folder will be mostly empty since you are not actually creating a cluster in that scenario.

 ## Cluster config.json file
 The config.json file in each of your subdirectories in your config folder will contain cluster-specific configuration for your aladdin installation.
 Here is an example config.json file for a specific cluster: